 This mindset is essential.
-If you aren’t willing to learn — in other words, if you aren’t willing to get better — then your business could stand still.
-In this day and age, standing still might not be the worst thing, but it also might not lead to exponential growth.
+If you aren’t willing to learn — if you aren’t willing to get better — then your business could stand still.
+In this day and age, standing still might not be the worst, but it also won’t lead to exponential growth.

 Food truck owners, especially new or prospective owners, have to learn how to run a business, and there is a lot that goes with that.
 You have to learn about your competition, you have to learn how to market your truck online, you have to learn how to run social media pages, you have to learn about SEO and the list could go on and on.

 Since this industry is still relatively new, it’s changing all of the time.
 Never stop learning — you have to have that mindset if you want to make it as a mobile kitchen owner.